 Visual Studio is an IDE, or integrated development environment.
 Just like you use Microsoft Word to write documents, you'll use an IDE to create applications.
 In Visual Studio there's a list along the bottom showing various options available to you.
 There's also a menu that provides another way to perform tasks in the IDE.
 (For example, instead of selecting New Project from the Start page, you can use the menu and select File > New Project.)

 Creating Your First Application

-Click New Project, then select Visual C# on the left, then Web and then select ASP.NET Web Application.
+Click New Project, then select Visual C# on the left, then Web and then select ASP.NET Web Application (.NET Framework).
 Name your project "MvcMovie" and then click OK.

 In the New ASP.NET Project dialog, click MVC and then click OK.

 Visual Studio used a default template for the ASP.NET MVC project you just created, so you have a working application right now without doing anything!
 This is a simple "Hello World!" project, and it's a good place to start your application.

 Click F5 to start debugging.
 F5 causes Visual Studio to start IIS Express and run your web app.
 Visual Studio then launches a browser and opens the application's home page.
 Notice that the address bar of the browser says

 localhost always points to your own local computer, which in this case is running the application you just built.
 When Visual Studio runs a web project, a random port is used for the web server.
 In the image below, the port number is 1234.
 When you run the application, you'll see a different port number.